decentraland/documentation/content/player/general/faq.md

 {{</ details >}}

+{{< details class="faq-details" anchor="true" title="What are useful chat commands in Decentraland?" >}}

+Chat commands are used to trigger actions, such as teleporting or reloading, by entering specific text into the chat box in-world.
+To use one, just open the chat box, type the command, and hit enter.

+**Teleporting around Genesis City**
+- /goto x,y  (x,y are the coordinates of a scene) **Visiting Worlds**
+- /goto World’sName
+**Reloading a Scene**
+- /reload
+**Open Debug Mode (shows FPS and other metrics)**
+- /debug
+**Discover More Chat Commands**
+- /help

+{{</ details >}}

+{{< details class="faq-details" anchor="true" title="How can I teleport around Decentraland and into Worlds?" >}}

+To travel around Decentraland’s Genesis City quickly, you can teleport with chat commands in the chat box or via the map in the upper left corner.
+To visit someone’s World, all you’ll need is a chat command.

+**Chat Commands:**
+- Teleporting around Genesis City:
+/goto x,y (x,y are the coordinates of a scene)
+- Visiting Worlds:
+/goto World’sName

+**Genesis City Map:**
+Open the in-world map in the upper left.
+To teleport to a specific parcel, click on it, then select ‘Jump In’.
+If you’re not sure where on the map the parcel you want to visit is, you can search for it by name in the map’s search bar.

+{{</ details >}}

 {{< details class="faq-details" anchor="true" title="What is LAND?" >}}

 LAND is a non-fungible digital asset maintained in an Ethereum smart contract.
 LAND is divided into parcels that are referenced using unique x,y cartesian coordinates.
 Each LAND token includes a record of its coordinates, its owner, and a reference to a content description file or <a href="https://github.com/decentraland/proposals/blob/master/dsp/0020.mediawiki">parcel manifest</a> that describes and encodes the content the owner wishes to serve on his or her land.